mcshaz/applylogits/README.md

 planned==1 | 0 | -1.552 |  |  |  |  |
 intercept |  | -4.873 | -4.8841 | -4.598864 | -1.7928 | -2.299542 | -2.189059

 Applylogits requires 1 column named covariate, and an optional column named missing, which is the default value to use if the variable is not present/unknown.
-If there is no column with a heading missing, the usual stata behavior is follwed where a missing value for any of the variables used in the formula will generate a value of missing.
+If there is no column with a heading 'missing', the usual stata behavior is follwed where a missing value for any of the variables used in the formula will generate a value of missing.
 1 covariate must be named intercept.

 ### use